A Short Guide To Costa Paradiso, Sardinia: 9 Best Beaches

 Tinnari

 Tinnari – or Cala Li Tinnari – is a small cove on the border between Costa Paradiso and Isola Rossa areas.
-It can be reached only after a 30 minutes easy hike – which is well worth it! – and is mostly frequented by people who prefer quiet, secluded places to the most crowded and famous ones.
+You can get there only after a 30 minutes easy hike – which is well worth it!
+People who go there typically prefer quiet, secluded places to the most crowded and famous ones.

 Calarossa